 Note: All information provided in this blog is for informational purposes only.
 Please seek professional advice before commencing any treatment.

-Thai people use gotu kola as a drink sweetened with palm sugar, Sri Lankans make a sambal with the leaves, fresh coconut and lime juice.
+Thai people use gotu kola as a drink sweetened with palm sugar.
+Sri Lankans make sambal with the leaves, fresh coconut, and lime juice.
 Sprinkle the leaves into salads, curries and soups.

-Research has shown it contains substance that increases collagen production and improves circulation, which speeds healing of wounds and burns and reduces scarring.
+Research has shown that it contains a substance that increases collagen production and improves circulation, which speeds the healing of wounds and burns and reduces scarring.

-Centella asiatica is also known as pennywort or the arthritis herb and many people have relieved their arthritis by eating 2 -3 leaves a day.
-It has anti-inflammatory properties as well as improving circulation and strengthening blood vessels giving rise to its use for varicose and spider veins, haemorrhoids and for improving memory and mental clarity.
+Centella Asiatica is also known as pennywort or the arthritis herb.
+Many people have relieved their arthritis by eating 2 -3 leaves a day.
+It has anti-inflammatory properties as well.
+It also helps improving circulation and strengthening blood vessels, giving rise to its use for varicose and spider veins, hemorrhoids and for improving memory and mental clarity.